What are hip openers?

 Inhale.
 Exhale slowly, and open and lower your knees towards the mat.
 Feel the stretch in your groin and inner thighs.

-Stay in this pose at least a minute.
+Stay in this pose for at least a minute.
 Focus on breathing slowly and deeply.
 Did you know turtles live so long because of how slow they breathe?
 Let’s all be like turtles.

 Exhale, and bring your knees to your chest.
 Hug them, and roll from side to side giving yourself a beautiful massage on the floor.
 When you are ready to release and come out of the pose.

-Prasarita Padottanasana (wide legged forward fold)
+Prasarita Padottanasana (wide-legged forward fold)

 From Tadasana (mountain pose) step your feet 4 feet apart.
 Turn your toes in for stability.

-Exhale, place your hands on your hips.
+Exhale, and place your hands on your hips.